CLICK HERE TO VIEW

 THE M1 EXPOSED.
 AND CHALLENGED!

-PRODOS.COM reporters were on the scene in 4 capital cities to speak directly with the these highly articulate idealists and to expose their ideas and ideology of violence.
+PRODOS.COM reporters were on the scene in 4 capital cities to speak

 But! . . .
 As you will hear and as you will read in the notes below, PRODOS.COM went one step further.